Skip to Content

 What is a banana plant?

+So let’s talk about banana plants.
 Banana plants come from the musa genus, family Musaceae.
 The genus includes bananas and plantains.
-Yes—banana isn’t just a strange name given to the plant because of a shape or color.
+Yes—banana isn’t just a strange name given to the plant because of its shape or color.
 These are the plants that actually grow bananas!

-It’s important to note, though, that unless you live in a climate with year round growing conditions, you probably won’t ever yield bananas.
-But that’s fine with me—I don’t love these plants because they grow bananas.
-I love these plants because they are easy, hardy, and gorgeous.
+But unless you live in a climate with year round growing conditions, you probably won’t ever yield bananas.
+That’s fine with me—I don’t love these plants because they grow bananas.
+I love these plants because they are easy, hardy, and absolutely gorgeous.

 how to care for a banana plant in a pot or in the ground